ytjohn/race-tracker/PLANNING.md

 This project is a portable, offline-first race tracking tool for amateur radio operators supporting trail races.
 The tool allows operators to quickly update runner locations at aid stations, log key events, and generate reports for race control.
 The primary interface is a Kanban-style board, with columns for each aid station and cards for each participant (bib number).

-**STATUS: MVP COMPLETE ✅** - All core features implemented and tested.
-Project is race-day ready.
+**STATUS: ADVANCED SYSTEM COMPLETE ✅** - All core features plus advanced pace tracking implemented and tested.
+Project is race-day ready with intelligent operational support.

 ---